Programs of Study

 There are two programs leading to the degree of Master of Sciences in Mathematics: one thesis based (Option 1) and the other course based (Option 2).

-Option 1: The successful completion of at least three additional 3-credit hour graduate courses chosen from the departmental course offerings, excluding Math-6299.
+Option 1: The successful completion of two courses from MATH 6160, 6310, 6332, 6351, and at least three additional 3-credit hour graduate courses chosen from the departmental course offerings, excluding Math-6299.
 A thesis is required as per General Regulations, Theses and Reports.

-Option 2: The successful completion of Math-6299 and at least four additional 3-credit hour graduate courses selected from the departmental course offerings.
-A project report and a seminar on such a project are also required.
+Option 2: The successful completion of Math-6299, three courses from MATH 6160, 6310, 6332, 6351, and at least three additional 3-credit hour graduate courses selected from the departmental course offerings.
+A project demonstrate a satisfactory general mastery of mathematical knowledge is also required.
+Such a project will be reviewed by a facluty member other than the advisor.

 M.Sc. in Statistics